HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 Head-to-head: Garden International Rayong

 The closest comparison — both are in Ban Chang, both run IB Diploma, both are British-curriculum schools.
-Garden has CIS accreditation (the more rigorous external audit), FOBISIA founding membership, and a published 100% Diploma pass rate in 2023.
+Garden has CIS accreditation, current FOBISIA membership (joined 2002 or earlier), and a published 100% Diploma pass rate in 2023.
 St Andrew's has the Dutch stream and the Forest School ethos.
-Choose Garden if academic credentials are the priority.
+Choose Garden if those external credentials are the priority.
 Choose St Andrew's if you're Dutch, or if the Forest School + eco programme matters more than the accreditation badge.

 Head-to-head: Regents Pattaya